Space Cookies Mentors

 MICHAEL MITTMANN

 Michael Mittmann has been kind enough to stick with the Space Cookies even after his two daughters left the Ames nest.
 He is an accomplished genetic scientist by day and a renaissance man on nights and weekends, spending countless hours building our field every season.
 Michael is never too busy to whip up an elaborate cake to celebrate…well, anything really.
 Unless of course it is March 14, in which case he is never too busy to whip up a pie.
-When his kids were small, Michael rigged up an apparatus consisting of numerous helium balloons, which he then attached to his daughters and let them fly…literally.
-We assume they came down at some point, because they both became Space Cookies.
+When his daughters were small, Michael rigged up an apparatus consisting of numerous helium balloons, which he then attached to them and let them fly…literally.
+Don’t worry, they came down at some point.

 MICHAEL MONTEGUT

-Michael Montegut has been a Space Cookies mentor for four years, helping with FLL mentoring and business/marketing—a great fit for someone who specializes in improving public speaking and writing skills.
-Michael has given talks at high schools across the Bay Area.
+Michael Montegut has been a Space Cookies mentor for four years, helping with FLL mentoring and business/marketing—a great fit for a specialist in public speaking and writing skills.
 He has worn many hats: NRC Postdoctoral Fellow, nonprofit campaign manager, NIH Center Director, big data analyst, experimental psychologist, healthcare consultant, blogger, and probably a few more he’s blocked out.
-While a postdoc at NASA-Ames, he created the first VR flyover of Mars using Mariner 9 and Viking Lander data, a simulation displayed at the Smithsonian Air & Space Museum.
-In his spare time, Michael enjoys gardening, cooking, and writing for his blog.
+While a postdoc at Ames, he created a VR flyover of Mars using Mariner 9 and Viking Lander data, a simulation displayed at the Smithsonian Air & Space Museum.
+In his spare time, Michael enjoys gardening, cooking, and blogging.
 Michael holds a doctorate in Psychology from UC Santa Cruz.
 He is known for his super-hot pepper sauce and the mysterious fermented experiments lurking in his kitchen.

 LAUREL O’MALLEY

-Our former mechanical captain, Laurel graduated from Space Cookies in 2016 and has been plotting her return ever since.
+Our former mechanical captain, Laurel graduated from Space Cookies in 2016 and immediately begin plotting her return.
 She joined us in 2023 as a mentor, shifting her focus to the business side of the team, working to expand our m.e.
 FIRST menstrual equity initiative.
 Laurel currently works as a cost engineer at Bloom Energy, a solid oxide fuel cell manufacturer.
 She attended Northeastern University in Boston; her bachelors is in Industrial Engineering and her masters is in Engineering Management.
 Laurel has never had a cup of coffee and is trying to convince other mentors to resist the call of the caffeine that flows through our lab, with limited success.
 Laurel has lived in four countries and is a direct descendant of Irish pirates.
 Is breá linn Laurel!

 JEFF SINSAY

 Jeff joined the Space Cookies in 2023 as a mechanical design and fabrication mentor.
-He greatly enjoys his three minute commute to our lab from his day job at Ames Research Center, where he works for the US Army on conceptual design of future helicopters and UAVs, specializing in the analysis and optimization of the aerodynamics and dynamics of helicopter rotors.
+He greatly enjoys his three minute commute to our lab from his day job at Ames, where he works for the US Army on conceptual design of future helicopters and UAVs, specializing in the analysis and optimization of helicopter rotors.
 As Ames is home to the world’s largest wind tunnel, Jeff can skip right past scale models and test his designs at full size.
 Jeff holds a BS in Aerospace Engineering from UCLA, and an MS and PhD in Aeronautics and Astronautics from Stanford University.
 Perhaps unsurprisingly, he has set several US national records for electric radio controlled sailplanes.Which explains why he’s going to stick with FRC until we finally get a flying robot game.
 We hope.